Your first pilgrimage? This is what you need to know.

 Who can go on a pilgrimage in Norway?

-The simple answer is everyone.
-However, you should be in decent shape and comfortable with being in the wilderness.
+If you plan a long walk you should be in good physical condition and comfortable with being in the wilderness.

-How long is a pilgrimage?
+How long is the walk?

 There are nine different pilgrim paths in Norway, and you can choose witch path you want to follow, and how far you want to walk.
 It is common to walk about 20 kilometers each day.